Antonio Neri (chemist): Systematics of Glassmaking

 In 1612, Neri published a seven-volume treatise, L' Arte Vetraria, that was a significant step toward systematizing the preparation of glass.
 The title of the book translates to English as The Art of Glass.
-The first volume describes the materials, mixing, and melting of the ingredients to produce crystals and colorless glass.
+The first volume describes the materials, mixing, and melting of the ingredients to produce crystals and colourless glass.
 Subsequent volumes describe colored glasses, leaded glass, artificial gemstones, enamels, and glass paints.
 The treatise includes many glass formulations that were devised by Neri by improving on formulations that he became aware of through his work in the Medici court, through his interactions with Ximenez, and likely other sources.

 The contents of L'Arte Vetraria volume-by-volume are: